wenjiegroup/iForm/README.md

 Requirements：The GSL library is required，you need to install GSL library first。You can download from the follow url： http://ftp.kaist.ac.kr/gnu/gnu/gsl/
-The latest version should work.
-It is mentioned that the gsl library is install to /usr/local/lib by default, you should specify the path and add it to the LD_LIBRARY_PATH first.
+The latest version should work and version 2.2.1 has been tested.
+It is mentioned that the gsl library is install to /usr/local/lib by default, you should specify your valid path and add it to the LD_LIBRARY_PATH first.

 INSTALL : after install the gsl library, use commandline $make to make the file, use $./iForm to excute the program